[Image: A crowd in the Castro attends the HonorThemWithAction vigil.]

 Hey y’all, I’m Pax, it stands for peace (*flashes peace sign*).
 I’m usually behind the camera, so I think this is the first time I’ve taken the mic at one of these things.

 I wanted to give a shout-out to all my fellow transgender and non-binary people.
 I’m actually agender, but I’ve transitioned from female to male for legal purposes, because non-binary gender identities are not seen as legitimate by 99.44% of the human population.
 I hope to change that.

 Your genders are legitimate.
 Your names are legitimate.
 Your pronouns are legitimate.
 Your choice of which restroom to use is legitimate.
 Don’t let anyone tell you otherwise.
 Don’t allow yourself to be erased.
 Thank you.

 A few more people spoke, including San Francisco Supervisor Jeff Sheehy (who I believe was not an invited speaker, just another attendee).
 Then Sister Merry took the mic again, and sprinkled the crowd with “fairy dust” (ashes from burnt offerings).
 Extra dust was provided in little bags for people to take with them.

 [Image: A person attaches a note to a whiteboard reading “How will you pledge to #HonorThemWithAction?]

 A whiteboard was provided for people to post notes of how they would take action to honor the victims.
 I wrote on my note, “Honoring authentic identities with words and pictures,” which is what I’m doing with this blog post.
 A couple of people also thanked me for my words after the event, so I was glad I spoke out.

-My full set of photos from this year’s event is available on Flickr.
-Please credit me as Pax Ahimsa Gethen if you use any of them, thanks!
+My full set of photos from the event is available on Flickr.
+Some of my photos are also on Wikimedia Commons (alongside photos from other contributors).
+Please credit me as Pax Ahimsa Gethen if you use any of my photos, thanks.